fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-map-using-aspnet.md

 ## Render other Maps

-To reduce the size of the package FusionCharts comes with only two maps, i.e., the World map and the USA map.
+To reduce the size of the package, FusionCharts comes with only two maps, i.e., the World map and the USA map.
 However, FusionCharts provides 1600+ maps for you to explore.
-[Download ](https://www.fusioncharts.com/download/map-definition-files)the map files separately if you want to save them locally.
+[Download ](https://cdn.fusioncharts.com/downloads/addons/fusionmaps-xt-definition.zip)the map files separately if you want to save them locally.

 Let's create a map of California to show the "Web visits for a particular month" as shown below: